elmunoz42/pizza-restaurant/README.md

 ## Description

 Pizza-Restaurant: Website that allows customers to order and customize their pizza.
+Website totals prices for different pizza order combinations.

 ## Setup/Installation Requirements
 * Clone project